shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 SampleRate: 22050
 ```

 Note that the parameter name `SampleRate` is followed by a colon, a space and then a value for the parameter.
 In this manual we will use typical or default values as examples.
-Obviously, the values must be "tuned" to the target calls.
+Obviously, the values must be "tuned" to the target syllables.

 In order to be read correctly, the 20 or more parameters in a config file must be grouped and nested correctly.
 They are typically ordered according to the seven recognition steps above, that is:

-- Parameters that determine the pre-processing steps
+- Parameters that determine the pre-processing (detection steps 1 and 2)
-- Parameters that determine which acoustic events are the target.
+- Parameters that determine which acoustic events are the target (detection steps 3 and 4)
-- Parameters that determine post-processing of the retrieved acoustic events.
+- Parameters that determine post-processing of the retrieved acoustic events (steps 5, 6, 7)

 ### Profiles